 The HRIS analyst works closely with other team members, including those who work in finance, marketing, customer service, sales, and more.
 They collaborate with these teams to develop strategies and implement solutions.
 Therefore, their role involves project management or business process management too.
 Regardless, all HRIS analysts need skills in computer science tasks and project management practices.

-If you want to pursue a quality human resources certification that gets you ready for a great HRIS analyst role, you should check out our certifications at HR University.
+If you want to pursue a quality human resources certification that gets you ready for a great HRIS analyst role, check out our people analytics certification.

 Duties and Responsibilities

 Since the role varies within different industries and organizations, the duties and responsibilities of an HRIS analyst can look different too.
 Nevertheless, most responsibilities revolve around ensuring human resource data quality and using tools that promise an efficient workflow.